Sfx-re/vidllux/README.md

 Purchase of Vidllux **does not include GTA V**.
 Users must obtain GTA V from authorized retailers before using Vidllux.

 Vidllux is fully independent and licensed under the **DJsiita Studios Proprietary License**.
-in future I'll stop supporting GTAvin
+in future I'll stop supporting GTAV